liam-middlebrook/opengl-water/README.md

 ![Screenshot of the Water Demo](http://i.imgur.com/3s5Ap1a.jpg)
 ![Screenshot of the Water Demo](http://i.imgur.com/7c81xl7.jpg)

-# Installing on Fedora
+# Installing

-`$ sudo yum install glew-devel freeimage-devel glfw-devel glm-devel`
+Run `configure.sh` to install the required dependencies.